sivan/gulp-assets-plus/README.md

 Optionnal: you can pass a whitelist array to filter the files you don't want to add the hash.
 For example: use `['base', 'jquery']` will ignore all the files which contains 'base' or 'jquery' in the filename, it's useful when you don't want to add hash to some file.

-##### opt.devMode
+##### opt.ignore

 Type: `String` | `Array`

 Default: null

-Optionnal: you can pass a dev string array to filter the files with this hash.
+Optionnal: you can pass an ignore string/array to filter the files with this hash.
 For example: use `['debug']` or `'debug'` will ignore these files when you quote them like `<link rel="stylesheet" href="./css/main.css?debug" />`.
 It's useful when you change some file frequently during development, but don't forget to remove that string before publish.

 ##### opt.algorithm